-The entirety of the Belgian shore is found in Flanders and faces onto the North Sea.
-Because of this, the beaches themselves don’t differ massively.
+The entirety of the Belgian coastline is found in Flanders and faces onto the North Sea.
+Because of this, the Belgian beaches themselves don’t differ massively.
 However, they’ve been developed in different ways – some for tourism, some for the fishing industry, some for natural habitats.
 There is even a nudist beach.
-The villages, towns, and cities that support them are pretty varied, giving a nice variety of different beach holidays.
+The villages, towns, and Belgian coast cities that support them are pretty varied, giving a nice variety of different beach holidays.

 The beaches in Belgium are all connected by a coastal tram system called De Kusttram.
 It’s one of the longest trams in the world with 68 stops in total and takes around two and a half hours to travel from one end to the other.
 It’s pretty regular, stopping every 10 to 20 minutes.

 Traveling from beach to beach you’ll see a wide range of public art.
 These installations are part of the Beaufort Triennial – an art project that commissions exciting new creations along all the beaches in Belgium.